A r t i s t S t a t e m e n t

 As an artist, my work is inspired by the varying landscapes that I have seen as I slowly travel the world.
 Many of my artworks take influence from the dramatic scenery in Reykjavik, Iceland.

 I make abstract seascape and landscape artworks using acrylic paint and resin.
-The sky and light have always fascinated me, and it is my aim to capture the essence and awe-inspiring emotion that a dramatic landscape evokes by highlighting the different tonal and mood effects that light has on nature, creating artworks that resonate with the viewer.
+The sky and light have always fascinated me.
+The different tonal and mood effects that light has on nature is of great inspiration to my work.
+It is my aim to capture the essence and awe-inspiring emotion that a dramatic landscape evokes.

 Creating my artwork is an unpredictable journey where the outcome is discovered by the method and material.
 My goal is to create engaging art, which prompts dialogue and contemplation.
 Therefore, the viewer is encouraged to draw on their imagination and see the work in their own individual way.

 Colour is a universal language that evokes an emotional response in all of us.
 Therefore, I am always aware and mindful when creating a piece of its emotional charge.
 As a result, I spend a lot of time mixing my palette of colours to find the right tones to embody the feeling I am trying to evoke.
 As I adapt and develop on my journey as an artist, so does my personality of painting colours.

 All of my artwork has a story behind it and is inspired by a memory, emotion, location or experience.
 It is my aim for my work to have visual and emotional resonance.
 I want viewers to be drawn into the painting to allow for reflection and contemplation.